 - You can use uncooked or cooked sausage.

-- Cooks well with other dishes since you can use different oven temperatures
+- It cooks well with other dishes since you can use different oven temperatures

-- Using a sheet pan works very well.
-You need a pan with some sides.
+- You need a pan with some sides, like a sheet pan.

-- Be sure to flip or rotate about halfway through cooking.
+- Flip or rotate about halfway through cooking.

 To adjust the recipe size: